Menu

 Next steps

 You have registered your collectors with Fleet Management and assigned attributes to them.
-Learn how to configure them remotely and monitor their health.
+Learn how to configure them remotely.